 Human Info NGO is a Belgian Non-Governmental Organization.
 Its sister organization, World Information Transfer, is located in New York.
 We share a common purpose, which is to empower UN agencies, governments, governmental agencies, and humanitarian and development organizations with know-how, technology, open-source software and digital library solutions.

-Our goal is to provide the poorest communities in the world with low-cost access to essential humanitarian and development information.
-We strive that everyone involved in development and basic needs would have access to complete libraries containing the solutions and knowledge to tackle poverty and increase human potential.
+Our goal is to provide the poorest communities in the world with low-cost access to essential humanitarian and development information on a massive scale.
+We want everyone involved in development and basic needs to have access to complete libraries containing the solutions and knowledge they need to tackle poverty and increase human potential in their countries.
 We view access to information in much the same way as mass public health vaccinations; both should be provided as an essential service.

 We cooperate closely with the New Zealand Digital Library and UNESCO Information Society Division to make Greenstone software available in open source.
 This is the software used to create these libraries and for digital library collection development in general.

 We have created specific technologies to increase free dissemination of information to developing countries.
 These include such things as automatic extraction of files from CD-ROMS and CD-ROMS that automatically copy themselves on as many PCs as needed.
 This has proved very useful in developing countries.

 We offer all of this know-how to UN agencies, governments and humanitarian organizations.
 Our low-cost, high quality, "best practice" unit and a team of 45 collaborators in Romania are at your service, ready to create humanitarian CD-ROMs for your organization.
 Contact us for advice or know-how if you contemplate such projects or plans.